contao/docs/docs/dev/guides/dca.md

 for the editor, we fetch the name of the parent (the vendor) and define the first two letters of the name as the default for the `number` field.

-_Note:_ generally it is recommended to use services for such callbacks.
-For the simplicity of this cookbook article an anonymous function is implemented, using the legacy way of retrieving the database connection and parameter inputs.

 ```php
 // contao/dca/tl_parts.php
 $GLOBALS['TL_DCA']['tl_parts'] = [